talha7k/qrcode-magic/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Features

+This QR Code Generator now includes the following features:

+- **Local Storage Persistence**: All QR code data is persisted in your browser's local storage.
+- **Multiple Saved Entries**: Save multiple QR code contents for each QR code type (e.g., multiple URLs, multiple Wi-Fi configurations).
+- **Session Restoration**: Your current form data and QR settings are automatically saved and restored across browser sessions.
+- **Intuitive Management UI**: Easily save, load, and delete your QR code entries directly from the application interface.
+- **Auto-Save Functionality**: Real-time auto-saving of current form data and QR settings to prevent data loss.
+- **Customizable QR Codes**: Continue to enjoy features like logo integration, adjustable resolution, and border customization.

 ## What technologies are used for this project?

 This project is built with: